 Cats in the wild stalk and hunt their prey.
 Once they have killed and eaten their prey, they groom themselves, followed by a sleep.
-Cats fed in the home may eat a large meal and then jump around, especially if encouraged to do so by other cats or humans wanting to play.
-Playtime is great, I recommend every cat owner play with their cats, however, you should do so in this order: play, feed and then hopefully your cat will sleep.
+Cats fed in the home may eat a large meal and then jump around and play.
+Playtime is great but should be in this order: play, feed and sleep.
 If you do want to play with your cat after a meal, then give him 30-60 minutes before you do.

 Just like humans, cats can also get reflux.
 It can happen to cats of all ages but is most commonly seen in younger cats.
 There are a number of causes including a hiatus hernia, not fasting your cat prior to anesthesia, improper positioning during anesthesia.
 Chronic reflux can lead to irreversible damage to the esophagus, which is why it is important to have any recurring vomiting seen to by a veterinarian.
 Most causes are relatively benign, but not all.

 Cats are generally quite fussy eaters but from time to time they can consume something that disagrees with them resulting in vomiting it straight back up.

 Intolerances are different to allergies.
 An extremely common dietary intolerance in cats is from cow’s milk as cats lack the required enzyme to digest the lactase in the milk.
 Vomiting and diarrhea are common symptoms of food intolerances in cats.
 Obviously, avoiding the food or drink which causes intolerances is the best way to go.
 Some cats can drink cow’s milk without any problems but many can’t.